Family Programs & Youth Workshops

 Fee includes one adult per child, includes zoo admission, but not all classes may include a zoo visit.
 Additional adult participants are $7/person.

-Who can participate: any current members of the Delaware Zoological Society
+Who can participate: Current members of the Delaware Zoological Society

 Time: 9:15am - 10am